athenasbane/NeoKey_two_key_ardunino/README.md

 ## Software Setup

 Now you have set all that up plug it into your computer.
 I followed this guide [Welcome to CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython?view=all) to setup CircuitPython.
-As I'm a webdev by day I'm alergic to development outside of vscode so Instead of using the Mu IDE that the guide suggests I used the Circuit Python Extension in VSCode
+As I'm a webdev by day I'm alergic to development outside of vscode so instead of using the Mu IDE that the guide suggests I used the Circuit Python Extension in VSCode

 ## Copying Libraries